plygenom/aws_RestApi_Priv/README.md

 1) Create gateway endpoint for AWS dynamoDB services and attach a policy
 2) Create interface endpoint for AWS API Gateway services and attach security group
+3) `aws ec2 describe-prefix-lists` get  prefixlist and private IP range of your VPC and update cfn mappings
+4) Updated S3 details of lambda function code in cfn mappings section

 # Publish the image to **private registry**